Using the new Generate Background AI in Photoshop

 It’s hard to see in the screenshots, but the differences will be more obvious with your own images, especially when zoomed in.

 And there we have it!
-That’s how to use Generate Background, a new Adobe Firefly-powered feature now available in the latest Photoshop beta.
+That’s how to use Generate Background, a new Adobe Firefly-powered feature now available in Photoshop 2025.

 Related tutorials: